-Faculty and staff should contact their primary physician, or get a no cost rapid COVID-19 test through virtualcarefamilies.com/smu at the on-campus test site at Expressway Towers or one of their other locations in the DFW area.
+Faculty and staff can get a no cost rapid COVID-19 test on campus through the Dr. Bob Smith Health Center by calling 214-768-2141, or at one of several Virtual Care Families locations throughout the DFW area.

 Step 1: Pre-Screening

-In order to be tested for active COVID-19, SMU faculty and staff (and your spouses and dependents) may book a visit at the Expressway Tower testing location or one of the DFW clinics ahead of time through a virtual visit.
+In order to be tested for active COVID-19, SMU faculty and staff (and your spouses and dependents) may book a visit at one of the DFW clinics ahead of time through a virtual visit.